eclipse-ibeji/freyja/docs/quickstart.md

 <!-- language-all: shell -->
 # Freyja Quickstart Guide

-The Freyja project provides some example adapter implementations that can be used to get started quickly and experiment with Freyja.
-For more information about each adapter, including links to documentation on how to configure them for more complex scenarios, see the [Appendix](#appendix-a).
+The Freyja project provides some example adapter implementations that can be used to get started quickly and experiment with Freyja without needing to write any code.
+For more information about the example adapters that Freyja provides, including links to documentation on how to configure them for more complex scenarios, see the [Appendix](#appendix-a).

 ## Build